asantech/admin-panel/README.md

 ### Components

-1. only "button" type can be set on the type attribute of a button, beacuse the "submit" type is against the SPA concepts, so the Form component doesn't need to prevented by default, but I have placed it just in case the user changes the type manually to "submit".
+1. only "button" type can be set on the type attribute of a button, because the "submit" type is against the SPA concepts, so the Form component doesn't need to prevented by default, but I have placed it just in case the user changes the type manually to "submit".

 ## Test cases:

-### Sign Up Form

-1. on each each input on focus, if the error msg is shown, it should hide
+1. none